2025–26 JS Kabylie season

-The 2025–26 season, is JS Kabylie's 57th consecutive season in the top flight of Algerian football.
-In addition to the domestic league, JS Kabylie are participating in the Algerian Cup and the Champions League.
+The 2025–26 season, was JS Kabylie's 57th consecutive season in the top flight of Algerian football.
+In addition to the domestic league, JS Kabylie participated in the Algerian Cup and the Champions League.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
-As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.

 Squad list

-Players and squad numbers last updated on 31 August 2025.
+Players and squad numbers last updated on 31 January 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.